 After he arrived and maternity leave ended, there were definitely moments of overwhelm, anxiety and feeling that I wasn’t going to be able to get back to my old productivity level.

-Jack’s birth has forced both Davey and me to be more strategic and intentional with our time.
-And even though we have a little ‘less time’ to devote to the business than we used to, we’ve still been able to see growth over this past year.
+Jack has forced both Davey and me to be more strategic and intentional with our time.
+And even though we have a little ‘less time’ to devote to the business than we used to, we’ve still been able to see growth over the past two years.

 So how has that happened?
-Here are five ways that I continue to stay productive as a working mom without childcare or caffeine.
+Here are five ways that I continue to stay productive as a working mom.

 Whenever I log on to my computer to work, I “clock-in” using a time tracking app called Toggl.
 “Clocking in” – whether it’s just to answer a few emails or it’s to work on client designs helps me to stay accountable and focused.
 It also helps me see how I’m budgeting my time and how long projects actually take.